AmyTinson/congratulations-bot/README.md

 # Congratulations Bot

-A mostly useless Discord bot that sends a congratulatory video upon sending congratulatory remarks!
+A mostly useless Discord bot that sends a congratulatory GIF upon sending congratulatory remarks!

 It also responds to Arcane bot level up messages (ex. @Amii has reached level **9001**).